 Monkton Nature Reserve is managed by the Thanet Countryside Trust, a registered, not-for-profit charity (No: 285972) established in 1982, which holds the Reserve in trust for the people of Thanet and East Kent.

 The Reserve is situated in an old chalk quarry, last excavated in 1958.
 It was rescued from becoming a county council rubbish tip in 1985 on the condition that it became a nature reserve and study centre.
 The Trust was particularly anxious to protect one of the last natural assets on Thanet (apart from the coastal cliffs and seashore there are very few areas of natural habitat left on the island).

-We currently have a small board of five trustees, three part-time employees, and a devoted band of volunteers and supporters.
+We currently have a board of five trustees, two part-time employees, and a devoted band of volunteers and supporters.